-Cool Creek Park Opening & Amenities The
+Cool Creek Park Opening & Amenities

 Along with the other features of the park, seeding for the Cool Creek Prairie began in May of 1995.
-The prairie was planted through a grant from IPALCO Enterprises, Inc. The prairie consists of native Indiana plants such as little blue stem, compass plant, and purple coneflower.
+The prairie was planted through a grant from IPALCO Enterprises, Inc. The prairie consists of native Indiana plants such as little bluestem, compass plant, and purple coneflower.

 Edward Wildlife Viewing Area

 Inside the nature center there is the Edward "Ted" Wildlife Viewing Area which has a windowed area for viewing of birds and wildlife at bird feeders.
-The viewing area is named in memory of Ted who led the parks department's bird walks and was named 1993 Volunteer of the Year.
+The viewing area is named in memory of Ted who led the parks department's bird walks and was named the 1993 Volunteer of the Year.

 Solar Module Adaption

 The Cool Creek Nature Center installed a 15,680 watt solar photovoltaic array consisting of 64 245-watt solar modules.
 This PV system was completed in 2010 and it provided and excellent example of the most current installation practices for medium-sized roof mounted installations.